rstyczynski/ansible-tricks/progress/sprint_8/sprint_8_implementation.md

 ### Ready for Production

-No – requires test execution against Ara or a mock endpoint.
+No – requires test execution against Ara or a mock endpoint (and GitHub access) before promotion.